c3t0/csharp-notes/Language/Type.md

 ## Constructor

-A constructor is a method
+A constructor is a method.

 A **special method** that is being **called upon "construction" of the class.**

-It has the **same name as the class itself**
+It has the **same name as the class itself**.

 The purpose of the constructor is to initialize all member variables when an object of this class is created.

 **Any resources** acquired such as memory or open files are typically **released in the class constructor**.

 A constructor is intended to be used for wiring.